-You found the a great person for your open position.
+You found a great person for your open position.
 You did what you were supposed to do - finding great talent, engaging them, selling them on the opportunity and getting them to sign on the line that is dotted.

 There's just this one little problem.
 That great hire is going to join a group of incumbents in the same (or related) role who are a LOT less excited than they are about the job.
 Let's face it, the incumbents have some sh**ty habits, right?
-You're bringing in the new person to raise the DNA of group.
+You're bringing in the new person to raise the DNA of the group.

 Now it would be awesome if the incumbents saw the new talent and decided that they need to raise their game.
 That was originally part of your plan.
 Unfortunately, that's not the way it usually works.

 Instead, your incumbents are likely to educate your new hire about how things are done, with all the whining, bad habits and baggage you would expect.
-The danger is obvious - your new hire is going to say, "What the hell have I got myself into?"
+The danger is obvious - your new hire is going to say, "What the hell have I gotten myself into?"

-Here's 3 things you need to do and/or remember to prep the new hire for related to the disgruntled incumbents:
+Here are 3 things you need to do and/or remember to prep the new hire for related to the disgruntled incumbents:

-2. Don't make a big deal about the expectations your have of the new person from a performance perspective to others on the team.
+2. Don't make a big deal about the expectations you have of the new person from a performance perspective to others on the team.
 You'll just make them a target in the general population.
 No reason to do that.